 A therapist will help you both set boundaries and feel loved and respected in the relationship.

 How to love someone with avoidant personality disorder

 Love avoidant behavior is sometimes a narcissistic trait, but it can also be a defense mechanism.
-It is also the actions of someone who has been hurt before and does not want to be hurt again.
+It is also the actions of someone who does not want to be hurt again.

-If you are able to dig through their past and they are willing to move forward with your relationship to fix it, then there’s a good chance the person cares about you and your relationship.
-On the other hand, if you can’t figure out why they are emotionally distant from the get-go and unwilling to discuss the matter further, coupled with other narcissistic flags, then just walk away.
+If you can dig through their past and they are willing to move forward with your relationship to fix it, then there’s a good chance the person cares about you and your relationship.
+On the other hand, if you can’t figure out why they are emotionally distant from the get-go and unwilling to discuss the matter further, coupled with other narcissistic flags, then walk away.

 Having an intimate relationship with someone suffering from a love avoidant behavior is like shooting yourself in the foot.

 You are entering a world of disappointment and pain.
-Unless you are also suffering from a form of masochistic disorder such as love addiction, then you are in for an emotional rollercoaster ride.
+Unless you also suffer from a masochistic disorder such as love addiction, you are in for an emotional rollercoaster ride.